Vigorpush/git-speedup/README.md

 Speed up git bash on windows
 # How to use this

+Just run this sh file by double click

 Using code to run this in git
 ```bash
 sh Script.sh